 What employers will you interview with during on-campus interviews?
 How will you prepare for those interviews?
 How will you decide which job offer to accept?

-- The NALP Directory – among other things, you can search this site for employers who interview at Berkeley Law (although you will want to confirm the current interview plans of any employer who interests you).
-Notice that once you have done a search and arrived at a list of employers, the directory makes it possible for you to compare employers in terms of selected criteria (including, for instance, demographics, diversity and salary).
+- The NALP Directory – you can search this site for employers who interview at Berkeley Law and compare employers in terms of selected criteria (including, for instance, demographics, diversity, attorneys in each practice group per office, and salary).

 - Chambers and Partners – an international survey of major law firms, divided into guides to different regions, including the US.
-Ranks the firms by “tier” in various practice areas.
+Ranks the firms by “tier” in various practice areas within various geographic regions.

 - Chambers Associate – a website that includes profiles of over 100 law firm profiles, including aspects of associate life, based on telephone interviews with junior attorneys from across the country.

 - Law.com – contains The American Lawyer’s recent law firm rankings.
-In addition, you can search the news content for stories about different firms, which may be especially important before you accept an offer.
+You can also search the news content for stories about different firms, which may be especially important before you accept an offer.
 The Law Library has an electronic subscription to all American Lawyer Media’s legal newspapers, including the American Lawyer, the National Law Journal and the Recorder.
 They are available on the Law.com website when you register with your .edu student email address.

 - Martindale Hubbell is a searchable directory of lawyers and law firms that contains, among other things, information about firm practice area specializations, their key clients, and background information about their attorneys.
 There are many search filtering options — even more if you access martindale via your Lexis student account.
 For example, you can use martindale to search for BerkeleyLaw alumni practicing a certain type of law in a particular geographic area.